-Regardless if you’re showing commercial properties or managing residential homes, you need a logo.
-Not only does it make your real estate brand look professional and trustworthy, but it also helps you market your business.
+Whether you’re showing commercial properties or managing residential homes, you need a logo.
+Not only will it make your real estate brand look professional and trustworthy, but it will also help you market your business.

 Making a logo is easy with Tailor Brands: Simply enter your business name, choose your logotype, pick some fonts that you like, and our logo maker will do the rest.
 It takes less than 3 minutes!

 Once you make your logo, you can customize and edit your design (if you want) to get it just as you envisioned.

 Create your real estate logo in two minutes, simply by entering your business name and tagline (if relevant) and clicking Design.

 Tell us a little about your real estate business,

 and choose the fonts you love, so we can create the perfect logo for your brand!

 Make adjustments and tweaks with our logo editor to bring your vision to life.

 You can play with fonts, colors, and logo layout – no design skills necessary!

 Before you start designing a logo, you need to choose which type of logo you’re going to use: Text-based, icon-based, or a combination mark.